 It’s a issue all property owners face at some point.
 A home that once provided sufficient space for your growing household all of a sudden seems frustratingly modest.
 Obviously, you ask yourself whether the time is right to sell up and move somewhere bigger.

 So what is the best method to extend your home – on a tight budget – without the turmoil of moving, and increase your home’s worth?
 A home extension is the obvious answer.
 This provides versatility of style, allowing you to include the wanted amount of additional area to your home.
-But for a number of home owners a house extension will not be possible for factors of time and cost.
+But for a lot of home owners a house extension will not be possible for factors of time and cost.

 Instead, you could look upwards for ideas, towards your unused attic area.
 Your loft might be suitable for conversion depending on numerous aspects.
-These consist of roof structure and height and the functionalities of installing a staircase.
+These consist of roof structure and height and the practicalities of installing a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to need planning permission and will not lower garden size.
-For the most part, it can be completed in a shorter timespan and could cost less too.
+For the most part, it can be finished in a much shorter timespan and could cost less too.
 And yes, it may add a tidy sum to the worth of your home.

 You can ask us to visit your home and check this out for you, but there are likewise a couple of checks that you can perform yourself prior to this.

-The minimum height you need for a loft conversion is 2.2 metres, and you can quickly determine this yourself.
-Take a measuring tape and run it from the floor to the ceiling at the tallest part of the space.
+The minimum height you need for a loft conversion is 2.2 metres, and you can quickly measure this yourself.
+Take a measuring tape and run it from the floor to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft ought to be tall enough to convert.
 Victorian homes tend to be lower than those constructed from the 1930s onwards, so may not have adequate headroom height.

 Rafters run along the edge of the roofing and will leave most of the triangular area below vacant.
 Trusses are supports that run through the cross-section of the loft.
-Transforming a loft with trusses is possible, but additional structural strengthening is required to change the trusses, and it’s most likely to be more costly.
+Transforming a loft with trusses is possible, but additional structural strengthening is required to change the trusses, and it’s most likely to be more pricey.

 Roof light loft conversions are without a doubt the least expensive and least disruptive alternative, as you will not need to make any changes to the shape or pitch of the roofing.
-Instead, it’s simply a case of including skylight windows, putting down a correct floor, and including a staircase to make the space habitable.
-However, you’ll need to have enough roofing area already without having an extension for this type of conversion.
+Instead, it’s simply a case of including skylight windows, putting down a correct floor, and including a staircase to make the room habitable.
+However, you’ll need to have adequate roofing area already without having an extension for this type of conversion.

 A dormer loft conversion is an extension that extends from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
-They appropriate for practically any home with a sloping roofing.
+They appropriate for practically any house with a sloping roofing.

 Dormer loft conversions are less expensive than mansard or hip-to-gable conversions, but will still include a good deal of additional headroom and floor area.